Maria Tolkacheva: Career

 Tolkacheva became an official member of the Russian national group in the 2014 season, she was member of the Russian group that won group all-around gold at the 2014 European Championships in Baku, Azerbaijan and at the 2014 World Championships in İzmir.

 In 2015, Tolkacheva and the Russian group competed at the inaugural 2015 European Games, taking gold in group all-around and 5 ribbons.
 They ended their season by winning gold in Group all-around at the 2015 World Championships in Stuttgart, Germany, as well as gold in 6 Clubs/2 Hoops and silver in 5 Ribbons.

 In 2016, Tolkacheva and the Russian group won group gold at the 2016 European Championships in Holon, Israel.
 On August 19–21, Tolkacheva was member of the golden winning Russian group (together with Anastasia Maksimova, Anastasiia Tatareva, Anastasia Bliznyuk, Vera Biryukova) that won gold at the 2016 Summer Olympics held in Rio de Janeiro, Brazil.

+In 2018, Maria began her season at the 2018 Grand Prix Moscow: they won gold in group all-around, 3 balls + 2 ropes and silver medal in 5 hoops.
+She suffered an injury but she came back at the 2018 Grand Prix Holon winning gold in all-around and with balls and ropes.
+They competed at the 2018 European Championships in Guadalajara, Spain winning gold in the all-around competition and bronze with 5 hoops.

+From October 29 to 31, she competed at the 2021 Rhythmic Gymnastics World Championships in Kitakyushu, Japan, together with the team formed by Alisa Tishchenko, Anastasia Bliznyuk, Polina Orlova and Angelina Shkatova and won gold in the team competition for the fifth time in a row, ahead of Italy and Belarus.
+They also won team gold (along with individuals, Dina and Arina Averina), gold in the 5-ball final, and silver (behind Italy) in the mixed final.

+Since 2025, she has been working as a coach of Russian national group.